On a kinetic Poincar\'e inequality and beyond: Kinetic trajectories

+Hence, we need to perturb $b$ a little bit but need to ensure that $(\A^{-1})_{\cdot 2}$ does not behave too badly.
+Thus, we made the ansatz $c(r) = c_1 r+c_2r^k$ and $d(r) = d_1 r+d_2r^k$ for some constants $c_1,c_2,d_1,d_2 \in \R$.
+The parameters $c_1,c_2,d_1,d_2$ are determined by the start and end point conditions.
+We need $k \ge 1$ in order for (v) to hold and $k \neq 1$ in light of the above argument.
+Choosing $k = 3/2$ leads to $\A$ as above.
+Any choice of $k >1$ is possible and would lead to the determinant scale like $r^{(3+k)d}$ and a different decay in the property (iii) of order $r^{-k}$.
+In the proof of Theorem \ref{thm:poincare} we need that $r^{1-k}$ is integrable close to zero which is why we need to restrict to $k \in (1,2)$.

+The matrix $\B$ can be constructed similarly.
+We note that infinitely many choices exist for the mappings $\A$ and $\B$.
+By tweaking the matrices $\A$ and $\B$, one can try to optimise the constants $C_0,C_1,R_0$. \end{remark}

-\begin{remark} Let us comment on these properties. \begin{enumerate}[1)] \item Note that with a suitable $\A$ at hand and for $\B= \B(r) \in C^1$ on $[0,1]$ satisfying (i), the properties (v),(vi) are immediate, and $\det(\B(r))\ge \tilde{C}>0$ on $[0,\eta]$ for a possibly small $\eta>0$ (this is a weaker version of (iv) which suffices for our approach), since $\B(0) = \id$ and by continuity.
-To be more precise in neither (ii) nor (iv) the precise formula is important for later calculations but only the positivity in suitable intervals is needed. \item The main difficulty is to find an appropriate $\A$ satisfying (iii) and (v). \item We note that infinitely many choices exist for the mappings $\A$ and $\B$.
-By tweaking the matrices $\A$ and $\B$, one can try to optimise the constants $C_0,C_1,R_0$.
-A different choice of $k \in (1,2)$ would lead to a different decay in the property (iii). \item One could choose a different ansatz for $\gamma_t(r)$ (for example $j \neq 2$), which in turn leads to different $\A(r)$ and $\B(r)$. \item In view of \cite{nz_moser_2022} it is an interesting open problem whether one can construct a trajectory mapping $\A$ where (iii) can be improved to $\abs{(\A^{-1})_{\cdot 2}} \le C_0r^{-1}$.
+\begin{remark} $ $ \begin{enumerate}[1)] \item Note that with a suitable $\A$ at hand and for $\B= \B(r) \in C^1$ on $[0,1]$ satisfying (i), the properties (v),(vi) are immediate, and $\det(\B(r))\ge \tilde{C}>0$ on $[0,\eta]$ for a possibly small $\eta>0$ (this is a weaker version of (iv) which suffices for our approach), since $\B(0) = \id$ and by continuity.
+To be more precise, in neither (ii) nor (iv) the precise formula is important for later calculations but only the positivity in suitable intervals is needed. \item One could choose a different ansatz for $\gamma_t(r)$ (for example $j \neq 2$), which in turn leads to different $\A(r)$ and $\B(r)$. \item In view of \cite{nz_moser_2022} it is an interesting open problem whether one can construct a trajectory mapping $\A$ where (iii) can be improved to $\abs{(\A^{-1})_{\cdot 2}} \le C_0r^{-1}$.
 However, for smooth $a,b,c,d$ one can prove by a Taylor expansion argument that the trajectory cannot reach this behaviour.
 In the parabolic case, it is easy to construct a trajectory with this behaviour, compare \cite{nz_moser_2022}.
 Understanding this phenomenon better is an important step towards a better understanding of the hypoelliptic De Giorgi-Nash-Moser theory. \item Apparently the constructed trajectories look rather complicated.
-It would be desirable to have a better understanding of them for example by an abstract principle or by understanding the exponential map of the vector fields. \end{enumerate}
+It would be desirable to have a better understanding of them for example by an abstract principle or by understanding the exponential map of the vector fields. \end{enumerate} \end{remark}